epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 ### Questions for TAs

-Do our semi-serious or humorous texts annoy you or do they lighten up the monotony of looking at 5 times the same project?
+- Do our semi-serious or humorous texts annoy you or do they lighten up the monotony of looking at 5 times the same project?
 Should we continue in the more casual style or become more laconic and embrass our inner german-ness?
 We can stop ...
 Promise!

+- We would like to use a little cross-pollination from the Distributed Information Systems Lecture and utilize some of the there introduced methods, nominally Associations Rule Mining, and would ask if this would be okay?

 ---